 Are you hugging?

 That’s what my friend, Lori, co-owner of the Yaupon Teahouse in Savannah, Georgia (a delightful shop serving up the only native North American source of caffeine, along with herbal products including yaupon, and classes I’ll be teaching [a podcast and blog on the incredible yaupon research they’ve done soon]) asked as we saw each other again.
-It was mid March and the reality of the Corona virus was starting to set in, along with the accompanying fear, for a lot of people.
+It was mid March and the reality of coronavirus/COVID-19 was starting to set in, along with the accompanying fear, for a lot of people.
 I’ve been wanting to write an article about it since then, but have been waiting because more resources keep surfacing, and I want to include them all.
 Then I realized that they’re multiplying faster than anyone can keep up with, so I’ll just keep updating this article as they come in.
 Please add any good articles/resources you’ve found to the comments below.

 First I’m going to tell you what I don’t want this article to be, and then what I do.

 I do not want this article to be a list of herbs that you can take and specific protocols for fighting the virus.
 Why not?
 Because:

 1. I feel that there are lots of articles, many from highly reputable herbalists, already doing that, and you can look below or easily do a search and pick and choose what makes sense to you.
 And I really do encourage you to do your own research.
 As herbalism is a holistic science, I think it’s always important to remind ourselves that not every herb/remedy works for every body.

 2. I feel like the general media and big agencies are putting a big emphasis on a few tactics we can use for prevention, i.e. social distancing, handwashing, cleaning surfaces; and are ignoring so many other simple, natural, and available options.